Caroline Stanbury Husband: Caroline Taking Time Off From ‘Ladies Of London’ To Support Cem

 Caroline Stanbury was surprised at how the ladies could get along on last night’s episode of Ladies Of London, as she herself had problems with some of her co-stars.
 She had felt betrayed by her sister-in-law, Sophie Stanbury, and she had questioned her friends’ loyalty to her.

-On this season of the show, Caroline announced that her husband Cem had received a job offer in Dubai and the two had decided to take the job.
-It was a great opportunity for hm and it paid well.
+On this season of the show, Caroline announced her husband, Cem, had received a job offer in Dubai and that he had decided to take the job.
+It was a great opportunity for him, and it paid well.
 And rather than separate the family, Caroline decided to pack up her home and move to Dubai to support her husband’s new venture.
-But rumors quickly swirled in regards to Stanbury’s failed business.
+However, rumors quickly swirled in regard to Stanbury’s failed business.

 According to a new tweet, Caroline Stanbury is now revealing that she’s taking some time to herself to focus on her family.
-Of course, she has moved to Dubai and she has already shown off her new home and her new business idea, a line of interior products.
-But some viewers are starting to notice that she’s keeping her distance from her Ladies Of London co-stars.
+Of course, she has moved to Dubai and has already shown off her new home and her new business idea: a line of interior products.
+But some viewers are starting to notice that she’s keeping her distance from her Ladies of London co-stars.
 Is she thinking about leaving the show?

 RECAP: #LadiesofLondon Caroline Stanbury’s Scottish Getaway Continues With Whiskey & More Drama! https://t.co/wJhVOf4mKV pic.twitter.com/T6ggoaDfxK